Benchmarking MySQL NDB Cluster with ScaleArc using SysBench

 Though the speedup will not be as spectacular for typical OLTP workloads consisting of a mix of reads and writes (compared to analytical workloads with a high percentage of reads), the results are highly promising given that systems can get a big performance boost with zero change in the application code or database.

-We are publishing the results of this study as a white paper.
 All the artifacts required to reproduce the exercise including the test environment configuration, load generator code, supporting scripts, raw results and summary data etc. are available in this GitHub repository.